Zuehlke/robo-challenge/quickstart.md

 * username: _robot_
 * password: _maker_

-To chnage the password use the _passwd_ command.
+To change the password use the _passwd_ command.
 ```
 passwd robot
 ```